Sub-Roman Britain: Plague of Justinian

 The population of Britain may have decreased by between 1.5 and 3 million after the Roman period, perhaps caused by environmental changes (the Late Antique Little Ice Age) and, subsequently, by plague and smallpox (around 600, the smallpox spread from India into Europe).
 It is known that the Plague of Justinian entered the Mediterranean world in the 6th century and first arrived in the British Isles in 544 or 545, when it reached Ireland.
-It is estimated that the Plague of Justinian killed as many as 100 million people across the world.
-As a result, Europe's population fell by around 50% between 550 and 700.
 The later medieval Welsh Lludd and Llefelys mentions a series of three plagues affecting the British of London.

 Anglo-Saxon settlement

 According to research led by University College London, Anglo-Saxon settlers could have enjoyed a substantial social and economic advantage over the native Celtic Britons who lived in what is now England, for more than 300 years from the middle of the 5th century.
 However, this scenario, assuming that the Anglo-Saxons were just Germanic Ingaevones, has been questioned.